eapowertools/qs-admin-playbook/docs/asset_management/data_connections/analyze_data_connections.md

  **A data connection is found in a script log and the data connection exists in the Qlik Sense site, however, the applications which refer to this data connection in their scripts no longer exist.**

+ It is common for data connections to become deprecated or unused over time.
+A data source may change from one database to another.
+Or perhaps the need for the data source no longer exists.
+By leveraging this app, one can identify which connections _have_ been used inside of Qlik apps but those Qlik apps have been deleted / no new Qlik apps use this data connection.

 ### How-to
 {:.no_toc}